towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ### Create a streamed DataCollection

-Streamed `DataCollection` is created from an generator.
+Streamed `DataCollection` is created from a generator.

 ```python
 >>> dc = towhee.dc(iter([0, 1, 2, 3]))